syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/appbar/EJ2_ASP.MVC/getting-started.md

 Press <kbd>Ctrl</kbd>+<kbd>F5</kbd> (Windows) or <kbd>⌘</kbd>+<kbd>F5</kbd> (macOS) to run the app.
 Then, the Syncfusion ASP.NET MVC AppBar control will be rendered in the default web browser.

 ![ASP.NET MVC AppBar Control](images/getting_started.png)

+N> You can refer to our [ASP.NET MVC AppBar](https://ej2.syncfusion.com/aspnetmvc/documentation/appbar/getting-started) feature tour page for its groundbreaking feature representations.
+You can also explore our [ASP.NET MVC AppBar Example](https://ej2.syncfusion.com/aspnetmvc/AppBar/DefaultFunctionalities#/bootstrap5) that shows you how to render and configure the AppBar in ASP.NET MVC.